Bartlesville Radio » News » Copan Class of 2020 to Receive Diplomas Friday Night

 Copan Class of 2020 to Receive Diplomas Friday Night

 The Copan Hornet Class of 2020 will receive their diplomas on the football field this Friday at 8 p.m.
 This graduation will be replayed Monday evening on KWON AM 1400 and FM 93.3.
-It can also be streamed on the Bartlesville radio app and at our website, Bartlesville radio.com.
+It can also be streamed on the Bartlesville radio app and at our website, bartlesvilleradio.com.
 Monday's replay will take place at 6 p.m.

 The Copan Public School District Facebook Page advises guests that seating is limited and asks that you check your temperature.
 If the temperature is above 100 degrees, or if you have other COVID-19 symptoms, they ask that you stay home.
 The school district asks that you do not approach the seniors before the ceremony and that you find a seat immediately.
 After the ceremony is over, they ask that you leave the premises in a timely manner as well.